daniel-brenot/AdvancedDealing/README.md

 Config files for general settings will be generated after the first game launch after installation and can be found inside the **UserData** folder.
 Savegame related settings can be applied ingame by using the messaging app on your phone.

+### Multiplayer behavior

+The followeing settings are restricted to change if you are in a multiplayer session:
+* LoyalityMode
+* AccessInventory
+* SettingsMenu
+* NegotiationModifier

 # Loyality Mode

 The loyality mode is still WIP and some features are not implemented at this state.
 Use at your own risk!
 It's **highly recommended** to test it in a fresh savegame.